-- a) a process for identifying and quantifying risks and potential liabilities; - b) engendering among all levels of staff a positive attitude towards the control of risk; - c) management processes to ensure all significant risks and potential liabilities are addressed including effective systems of internal control, cost effective insurance cover, and decisions on the acceptable level of retained risk; - d) contingency plans to offset the impact of adverse events; - e) audit arrangements including; Internal Audit, clinical audit, health and safety review; - f) a clear indication of which risks shall be insured; - g) arrangements to review the Risk Management programme.

-The existence, integration and evaluation of the above elements will assist in providing a basis to make a Statement on the effectiveness of Internal Control (SIC) within the Annual Report and Accounts as required by current Department of Health guidance.
+- (a) a process for identifying and quantifying risks and potential liabilities; - (b) engendering among all levels of staff a positive attitude towards the control of risk; - (c) management processes to ensure all significant risks and potential liabilities are addressed including effective systems of internal control, cost effective insurance cover, and decisions on the acceptable level of retained risk; - (d) contingency plans to offset the impact of adverse events; - (e) audit arrangements including; Internal Audit, clinical audit, health and safety review; - (f) a clear indication of which risks shall be insured; - (g) arrangements to review the Risk Management programme. - 22.1.2 The existence, integration and evaluation of the above elements will assist in providing a basis to make a Statement on the effectiveness of Internal Control (SIC) within the Annual Report and Accounts as required by current Department of Health and Social Care guidance.

-30.2 Insurance: Risk Pooling Schemes administered by NHSLA
+22.2 Insurance: Risk Pooling Schemes administered by NHS Resolution

-The Board shall decide if the Trust will insure through the risk pooling schemes administered by the NHS Litigation Authority or self-insure for some or all of the risks covered by the risk pooling schemes.
+22.2.1 The Board shall decide if the Trust will insure through the risk pooling schemes administered by the NHS Resolution or self-insure for some or all of the risks covered by the risk pooling schemes.
 If the Board decides not to use the risk pooling schemes for any of the risk areas (clinical, property and employers/third party liability) covered by the scheme this decision shall be reviewed annually.

-30.3 Insurance arrangements with commercial insurers
+22.3 Insurance arrangements with commercial insurers

-- 30.3.1 There is a general prohibition on entering into insurance arrangements with commercial insurers.
+- 22.3.1 There is a general prohibition on entering into insurance arrangements with commercial insurers.
 There are, however, three exceptions when Trust's may enter into insurance arrangements with commercial insurers.
-The exceptions are: - (1) Trust's may enter commercial arrangements for insuring motor vehicles owned by the Trust including insuring third party liability arising from their use; - (2) where the Trust is involved with a consortium in a Private Finance Initiative contract and the other consortium members require that commercial insurance arrangements are entered into; and - where income generation activities take place.
+The exceptions are: - (a) Trust's may enter commercial arrangements for insuring motor vehicles owned by the Trust including insuring third party liability arising from their use; - (b) where the Trust is involved with a consortium in a Private Finance Initiative contract and the other consortium members require that commercial insurance arrangements are entered into; and - (c) where income generation activities take place.
 Income generation activities should normally be insured against all risks using commercial insurance.
 If the income generation activity is also an activity normally carried out by the Trust for a NHS purpose the activity may be covered in the risk pool.
-Confirmation of coverage in the risk pool must be obtained from the Litigation Authority.
-In any case of doubt concerning a Trust's powers to enter into commercial insurance arrangements the Finance Director should consult the Department of Health.
+Confirmation of coverage in the risk pool must be obtained from NHS Resolution.
+In any case of doubt concerning a Trust's powers to enter into commercial insurance arrangements the Finance Director should consult the Department of Health and Social Care.

-30.4 Arrangements to be followed by the Board in agreeing Insurance cover
+22.4 Arrangements to be followed by the Board in agreeing Insurance cover